 Author Archives: Stephanie

-can i buy hoodia at walgreens Here is a super interview with Simon Sinek from an episode of Inside Quest about the challenges that Millennials face.
+Here is a super interview with Simon Sinek from an episode of Inside Quest about the challenges that Millennials face.
 These are the folks born roughly 1984-2000.
 I’m interested to hear what the Millennials watching this think.
 Is this true?
 Are you a … Continue reading

 “Is it normal to be so stressed?”
 “How do other people reduce stress? … Do they just breathe?!”
 These are some questions that stood out to me over the last few weeks since I heard them repeatedly from different clients.
 To give you a … Continue reading